 Have you ever been thinking that some task could be done quicker or better in C/C++/C#?
 But then due to project requirements or other constraints, you had to code it all again in LabVIEW.
 Don’t waste your time again!
-If there is anything what can be done easier in other programming language – just do it and then use the code as a shared library in LabVIEW.
+If there is anything that can be done easier in another programming language – just do it and then use the code as a shared library in LabVIEW.

 DLLs are sections of code that are linked to the main program at run time (dynamically linked).
 This has several advantages.
 The first is space.
 If many applications share a certain algorithm, you can compile it once as a DLL, and then use the same code in all the applications.
 DLLs also provide a way for code to be distributed in a fashion that easily allows higher level programs to access the code.
 A good example of this are hardware drivers, in which the interface between the application software and the hardware is often through a DLL.